-Here you are travelling on the most northerly road in the word.
+Here you are travelling on the most northerly road in the world.
 The Dempster Highway, Canada’s first all-weather road to cross the Arctic Circle sits on top of gravel berm to insulate the permafrost in the soil underneath.
-The thickness of the gravel pad ranges from 1.2 metres up to 2.4 metres in some places.
+The thickness of the gravel pad ranges from 1.2 m up to 2.4 m in some places.
 Without the pad, the permafrost would melt and the road would sink into the ground.

 The landscape is amazing and there is plenty to see along the way.
 A four-wheel drive vehicle is advisable, and pack a second spare tire.
 Fuel is limited so be prepared.

 And – there is the fishing, but this will be another blog!